 - Identification of novel drug targets to disrupt HIV activities and/or host-virus interactions.

-- Pre-clinical development of antiretroviral drug development, including long-acting formulations, nanotechnology, targeted drug delivery and multipurpose prevention technologies
+- Preclinical development of antiretroviral drugs, including long-acting formulations, nanotechnology, targeted drug delivery and multipurpose prevention technologies

 - Structural and computational approaches to drug and vaccine design.